mntcloud/ctml/README.md

 <h1 align="center"> ConvenienT Markup Language</h1>

-It was created as a solution to my problems in writing HTML pages, let me show the format itself:
+It was created as a solution to my problems in writing HTML pages:
 ```
 <body
     <header .class1 .class2